IE-bank-team/ie-bank-infrastructure/modules/network/public-ip-prefix/README.md

 ### Parameter: `customIPPrefix`

 The customIpPrefix that this prefix is associated with.
-A custom IP address prefix is a contiguous range of IP addresses owned by an external customer and provisiunod into a subscription.
-When a custom IP prefix is in Provisiunod, Commissioning, or Commissiunod state, a linked public IP prefix can be created.
+A custom IP address prefix is a contiguous range of IP addresses owned by an external customer and provisioned into a subscription.
+When a custom IP prefix is in Provisioned, Commissioning, or Commissioned state, a linked public IP prefix can be created.
 Either as a subset of the custom IP prefix range or the entire range.

 - Required: No
 - Type: object